cometbft/cometbft/spec/legacy/reactors/consensus/consensus.md

 proposer first splitting a block into a number of block parts, that are then gossiped between processes using `BlockPartMessage`.

-Validators in Tendermint communicate by peer-to-peer gossiping protocol.
+Validators in CometBFT communicate by peer-to-peer gossiping protocol.
 Each validator is connected only to a subset of processes called peers.
 By the gossiping protocol, a validator send to its peers all needed information (`ProposalMessage`, `VoteMessage` and `BlockPartMessage`) so they can reach agreement on some block, and also obtain the content of the chosen block (block parts).
 As